The number of active advertisers using the Facebook Ads Manager more than doubled from 3 Million in 2016 to 9 Million in 2020.

 However, if you are working with branding and awareness campaigns reaching top funnel users, you might want to set the post view to 28 days.

 But remember that this will get applied to the Facebook Ads Manager Account.

 Business settings take you to your Facebook Business Manager to manage general business settings across accounts.

-You can view and update your billing information and invoices to date, but again you will be taken to the business manager to address these.
+You can view and update your billing information and invoices to date, but again you will be taken to the business manager to edit these.

 However, once you get familiar with the tools we covered in this Facebook Ads Manager tutorial, you can get excited about the possibilities.

-Given these points, did I cover everything in this Facebook Ads Manager guide or is there a feature you find invaluable that I missed?
+Given these points, did we cover everything in this Facebook Ads Manager guide?